 Apartment or Condo

 You’re working with limited space and weight restrictions.
-Stackable water storage containers for apartments are your best bet — WaterBricks on a closet shelf, Aqua-Tainers in a utility closet, or a WaterBOB tucked under the bed for deployment when needed.
+Stackable water storage containers are your best bet — WaterBricks on a closet shelf, Aqua-Tainers in a utility closet, or a WaterBOB tucked under the bed for deployment when needed.
 Aim for 30–50 gallons across multiple smaller containers.
 A balcony can work for a single 5–7 gallon container, but check your HOA rules and consider freeze risk.

 Realistic Planning Rules for Emergency Water Storage